 It appears connected to almost every known chronic disease — from heart disease to cancer, diabetes to obesity, autism to dementia, and even depression.
 Other inflammatory diseases such as allergies, asthma, arthritis, and autoimmune disease are increasing at dramatic rates.
 As physicians we are trained to shut off inflammation with aspirin, anti-inflammatory medication such as Advil or Motrin, steroids, and increasingly more powerful immune suppressing medication with serious side effects.

 When the symptoms and diagnosis come during pregnancy, what are the affects on the unborn child?
 How about on the child later in life?
 These are realistic concerns for every woman and the answers from the medical community are vague at best.
 If an autoimmune condition onsets during pregnancy, what is the likelihood that my child will develop the condition?
 According to a study by the National Institute of Health, the majority of the symptoms of an autoimmune disease affect the mother during pregnancy.
-The immediate affects of autoimmune diseases on the unborn infant may be most devastating during the first trimester, causing miscarriage.
+Symptoms and causes.
+Symptoms Huntington's disease usually causes movement, cognitive and psychiatric disorders with a wide spectrum of signs and symptoms.

 We are all aware that excess weight is a risk factor for cardiovascular disease and diabetes, and currently the links between overweight and cancer are beginning to become more widely known.
 But did you know that carrying excess weight can also prevent your immune system from working properly?
 Obesity is known to be associated with a state of chronic systemic inflammation.
 Fat is an endocrine organ, secreting many factors that immune cells respond to – excess fat is thought to stimulate white blood cells (WBC) that produce inflammatory molecules as a part of the normal immune response upon injury or infection.
 Fat cells may also produce these inflammatory molecules.
 The current study evaluated immune cell number and activation in response to a significant amount of weight loss (average 13.5% of body weight) in type 2 diabetics and prediabetics over a 24-week period.